CodeHubOrg/codehub-web-content/index.md

 <div class="intro inner">
   <p>CodeHub is a place to code, share, and learn from one another.
 Whether you are an experienced developer or just learning to code, interested in design or programming, you are more than welcome.</p>

-<p>We are largely based within a 25 mile radius of Bristol/Bath, but anyone welcome.
+<p>We are largely based within a 25 mile radius of Bristol/Bath, but anyone is welcome.
 CodeHub is also a chapter of <a href="http://www.opentechschool.org/">OpenTechSchool</a>.</p>
 </div>

 ## What is happening at CodeHub?

-We run events (Hack nights, Dojos, workshops), organise mentorships and facilitate study groups.
+We run events (Hack Nights, Dojos, workshops), organise mentorships and facilitate study groups.
 Check out our [activities](/activities) page.

 <div class="img-wrapper">
   <img class="resp" src="%base_url%/assets/doms.jpg" />